 Why would she say that?

-Now the president stressed that he is not asking about initiating or instructing anything from a law enforcement perspective.
+Now, the president stressed that he is not asking about initiating or instructing anything from a law enforcement perspective.

 He reiterated that our law enforcement team needs to proceed as it normally would by the book.

-We are mindful to ascertain if there is any reason that we cannot share information fully as it relates to Russia.
+From a national security perspective, however, Obama said he wants to be sure as we engage with the incoming team, we are mindful to ascertain if there is any reason that we cannot share information fully as it relates to Russia.

-A portion of the email remains classified.
+Now, a portion of the email remains classified.

-The correspondence continues reading the president asked Comey to inform him if anything changes in the next few weeks that should affect how we should share classified information with the incoming team.
+The correspondence continues, reading, the president asked Comey to inform him if anything changes in the next few weeks that should affect how we should share classified information with the incoming team.

-Remember they made those rules changes just as they were going out the door?
+Remember, they made those rules changes just as they were going out the door.

-Maybe I'll send myself an email.
+Thought to self, and maybe I'll send myself an email.

 And Grassley and Graham said in their statement that they found it odd that Rice felt it was necessary to send to herself.